iamrustamov/TONTgBot/README.md

 # TONTgBot Readme
 This is telegram bot for Validator server.

+This bot can onlysend messages to your telegram id

 Tested on ubuntu 18.04 & python 3.6.8 (To check your python version, put to the terminal # python3 --version )

 ## What this bot can do?